aaizemberg/DOMPERIDOG/README.md

 API for taking notes and writing documents.
 Includes user support eith authentication, document visibility, multiple editors, favourite documents, etc.

 ## Set Up

-To use the API running, you need a MongoDB instance running.
+To use the API, you need a MongoDB instance running.
 The docker offical image can be used by executing the following command inside the
 ```./app``` directory

 ```shell